technologiestiftung/nerdy-weeks-deploy-everything/README.md

 ## What?

-We will explore deploying frontends and backends.
+We will explore deploying frontends and backends to clouds

 ## How?